leeoniya/uPlot/docs/investigations/scale-range-policy.md

 ## Compatibility effects

-The new X behavior changes demos that use `scale.range()` to modify explicit zoom bounds.
+The new X behavior affects demos that used `scale.range()` to modify explicit zoom bounds.
+These demos now share their range policy with `cursor.drag.setRange` to preserve the intended built-in drag behavior.

 ### `demos/trendlines.js`

-This demo uses an X-range callback to snap drag zoom to exact data values.
-Explicit drag bounds now bypass that callback.
+This demo uses one X-range helper for automatic ranges and built-in drag zoom.
+The drag callback restores snapping to exact data values without routing explicit bounds through `scale.range()`.

-The initial automatic range still uses the callback.
-Drag zoom no longer snaps through `scale.range()`.

 ### `demos/grouped-bars.js`

-The X-range callback always returns the full category range.
-Previously, this callback prevented normal X drag zoom.
+The X-range helper always returns the full category range.
+The drag callback uses that helper to prevent built-in X drag zoom, as the old `scale.range()` behavior did.

-Explicit drag bounds now bypass the callback.
-Therefore, the chart can use the selected X range.

 ### `demos/bars-values-autosize.html`

-The X-range callback adds `0.5` of padding to both sides.
-Initial and automatic ranges still receive this padding.
+The X-range helper adds `0.5` of padding to both sides.
+Both chart configurations use the helper for automatic ranges and built-in drag zoom.

-Explicit drag bounds no longer receive this padding.

 ### Empty-data layout